-In rebuttal testimony, witness Green re-emphasized that the risks associated with a merchant plant, such as the one NTE has proposed, differ from the risks associated with the construction of a utility-owned, rate-based power plant.
-Specifically, the costs incurred by a utility to construct power plants become part of the utility's rate base, on which the utility earns an allowed rate of return.
+Witness Green concluded by re-emphasizing that the risks associated with a merchant plant, such as the one NTE has proposed, differ from the risks associated with the construction of a utility-owned, rate-based power plant.
+Specifically, the costs incurred by a utility to construct power plants become part of the utility's rate base, on which the utility earns an approved rate of return.
 In contrast, a merchant plant is privately financed, and the financial risks are borne by private investors, not by utility ratepayers.
 NTE assumes the risk involved in obtaining sufficient wholesale purchasers for its proposed Facility and, if it does not obtain those purchasers, then NTE and its investors bear the consequences.
-In response to a Commission question, witness Metz confirmed that, whatever happens in terms of the business of this Facility, it has no impact on the ratepayers.
+In response to a Commission question, Public Staff witness Metz confirmed that, whatever happens in terms of the business of this Facility, it has no impact on the ratepayers.
+(T. Vol 2, pp. 177-178).